Dave Schultz (amateur wrestler): Coaching and post professional career

-At various times, Schultz also served as an assistant coach at the University of Oklahoma, Stanford University, and the University of Wisconsin–Madison.
+At various times, Schultz also served as an assistant coach at the University of Oklahoma, Stanford University, and the University of Wisconsin–Madison where he coached Dave Lee and Jim Jordan to NCAA titles.
 Among many other top U.S. wrestlers, Schultz trained 1996 Olympic Gold Medalist Kurt Angle, who later became a professional wrestler.
 In the 1990s, he worked as a coach for John du Pont's "Team Foxcatcher", which trained at a complex built on the du Pont family farm in Newtown Square, Pennsylvania.
-In 1996, Schultz was murdered there by a mentally-ill du Pont.
+In 1996, Schultz was murdered there by John du Pont.

 Murder

 Schultz trained at the Foxcatcher center while preparing for another Olympic bid, as well as coaching the wrestling team.
 On January 26, 1996, he was shot and killed by John du Pont, the owner of the center.
 Du Pont had exhibited bizarre and threatening behavior for an extended period preceding the murder.

-Schultz was 36 at the time of his death.
+Dave Schultz was 36 at the time of his death.
 His body was cremated.
 Schultz's surviving family included his wife Nancy, his son Alexander, his daughter Danielle, his siblings, and both parents.
+His wife, Nancy, later founded the Dave Schultz Wrestling Club, which supported 20 displaced athletes from Team Foxcatcher, providing them with training and coaching resources through the 1996 Olympics.
+In recognition of her contributions, she received the Lifetime Service to Wrestling award from the California Chapter of the National Wrestling Hall of Fame in 2013 and the Hall of Fame's Order of Merit award in 2018.

 At the trial, neither the prosecution nor the defense suggested a motive for the crime.
 A jury rejected du Pont's plea of not guilty by reason of insanity; he was convicted as guilty but mentally ill.
 Du Pont was sentenced by Judge Patricia Jenkins to 13–30 years incarceration and died in prison on December 9, 2010.
 Schultz's father Philip told The New York Times that "the fact that he's officially gone is almost a moot point.
 I did forgive the man for what he did.
 I never forgave the act."

 The story of the events leading to his death are portrayed in the 2014 film Foxcatcher, with Schultz portrayed by Mark Ruffalo.